Ilija Paranos: Education and interwar career

-Ilija Paranos was born in 1902 in Šabac to Ana and Kosta Paranos.
+Ilija Paranos was born in 1902 in Šabac to Kosta Paranos.
 He completed his studies at the Faculty of Law at the University of Belgrade and began his career as a clerk for the Belgrade City Administration.
 Quickly advancing through the ranks, he became one of the most prominent police officers of his time.
 In the early 1930s, he became a pilot and commissioner of the Belgrade Airfield (located in Zemun).

 He further advanced to the position of Chief of the Central Registry Office of the Belgrade City Administration.
 This role often placed him alongside Prince Paul Karađorđević and Prime Minister Milan Stojadinović during their foreign trips.
 During Stojadinović's 1936 visit to Hermann Göring, Paranos had the opportunity to acquaint himself with Gestapo officers, a connection that would later play a significant role in how he was perceived during the impending war.

 In interwar Belgrade, Paranos was also active in sports organizations and served as a football referee.
 It was through this engagement that he met Milutin Ivković—nicknamed Milutinac—a footballer for SK Jugoslavija and FK BASK, a dermatologist, and a supporter of the Communist Party.